Electronics Engineering Overview

 - An understanding of the need for an ability to engage in self-directed continuing professional development.

 - An understanding of and a commitment to address professional and ethical responsibilities including a respect for diversity.

 - A knowledge of the impact of engineering technology solutions in a societal and global context.

 - A commitment to quality, timeliness, and continuous improvement.

 Electronics Engineering Technology Concentration

 Students enrolled in the B.S.
 Electronics Engineering Technology concentration will apply acquired knowledge to design and repair computer, control and embedded systems as well as implementing industrial automation solutions.
 Graduates of the B.S.
-EET Electronics Engineering concentration will use interactive hands-on education in technology to achieve the following outcomes:
+EET Electronics Engineering concentration are expected to use interactive hands-on education in technology to achieve the following outcomes:

 - Design and configure computer, communication, and control systems